cambiotraining/bacterial-genomics/materials/03-nextflow.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand what a workflow management system is.
+- Define what a workflow management system is.
-- Understand the benefits of using a workflow management system.
+- List the benefits of using a workflow management system.
 - Explain the benefits of using Nextflow as part of your bioinformatics workflow.

 :::